 Never disparage your vagina’s natural odor or try to hide it.

-Vaseline and any other products that contain petroleum can cause vaginal infections if used as a lubricant.
-If you want to use something as a lubricant, use a high-quality professional oil with a neutral pH.
+Petroleum jelly can cause vaginal infections if used as a lubricant.
+You should use high-quality professional oil with a neutral pH.

-It won’t do you any good to use any product at hand such as butters or cooking oils, because they could burn you or change the pH balance of the vagina.
+It won’t do you any good to use any product at hand such as butters or cooking oils because they could burn you or change your vagina’s pH.